jlzhang001/Gamma-Ray-Point-Source-Detector/README.md

 [ZENODO page: Gamma-ray Point Sources Detection and Classification Project](https://zenodo.org/record/4587205#.YFOKBSPhD_Q)

-Notice that compressed files (.tgz) must be extracted by using the following command
+Notice that some of the compressed files (.tgz) must be extracted by using the following command

 ```
 tar -xjvf file_name.tgz